gotchoices/MyCHIPs/doc/Protocol.md

 Here is the simplified example lift circuit again for reference.
 Remember, each node could represent a single user or a segment of users local to a particular site.
-We will consider node A as the lift proposer.
+We will consider node A as the lift originator.
 Node B will be considered the destination of the lift.

 <p align="center"><img src="Lifts-1.jpg" width="500" title="Visualizing a lift"></p>